The timeline below gives an outline of the project so far. A timeline of the wild choughs in Cornwall can be found here.

 - 2003 – Operation Chough carries out the first trial release of captive-bred choughs at Zennor.
 Six birds were released, with two surviving until late November, at Trevean, near Zennor until one of the pair was shot dead by a man living locally.

 - 2004 – Successful rearing of three chicks at Zennor aviary (with thanks to Paul Carter), marking the start of a new approach to feeding during the breeding season.
 New method results in many birds being bred at Paradise Park potentially for release projects.

 - 2005 – Nestboxes redesigned to incorporate new colour cameras, allowing much greater potential for monitoring chicks in the nest.

-- 2008 – First webcam broadcast direct from nest at Paradise Park.
+- 2008 – First live webcam broadcast direct from nest at Paradise Park.

 - 2009 – The captive population at Paradise Park is now 22 birds.
 Meanwhile the wild population of choughs in Cornwall is estimated at 20-22 birds, including the three founders and their offspring.

 - 2010 – First meeting of interested parties from Durrell Wildlife Conservation Trust at Paradise Park leading to partnership with the aim of breeding and releasing choughs on Jersey.
 Four choughs go to Jersey to form first breeding pairs.

 - 2011 – Six young choughs fledged this year are sent to Durrell.
 These birds may form part of the first cohort to be released on the island in the near future.